jdc20181/BeffsBrowser/README.md

 # Announcments

+**Pre-Release Testing**

+Testing for V. 2.4.2 will begin with a Pre-Release that is partially incomplete, and does not include all of the things listed for the update.
+The test will include the new update system, but will not include the core (which uses a different method of checking for updates).
+After the upgrade to the updates system I will push a new update approx. 7 days, and will be an additional Test release.
+These will be labeled as "Version 2.4.2A B C etc" If it takes 20 test updates to inquire consisitancy as well as accuracy and security - it will be so.
+The "Core" upgrades to the updates system will begin being pushed in the OFFICIAL Release of 2.4.2.
+You will not need to update to the new version if you do not wish to.
+More info will come soon!

 **Development Delays:**

 *update* BeffsBrowser will get an update very soon to push the new updating mechanism, and much more!
 Sorry for the delays!